 Important Note: Regulations and specific documentation requirements can evolve.
 It is always advisable to verify the latest requirements with the relevant US authorities (e.g., Customs and Border Protection) or your chosen shipping provider before preparing your shipment.

-Key Import Requirements for E-commerce Businesses
+Key Import Updates for Businesses

-E-commerce continues to be a significant driver of international trade.
 Businesses shipping to the USA should be aware of these updated import requirements:

-- E-commerce Returns: When processing returns, providing the original export details, such as the House Waybill (HWB) number and the date of export, is essential for efficient processing.
+| E-commerce Returns | When processing returns, providing the original export details, such as the House Waybill (HWB) number and the date of export, is essential for efficient processing. |

 Customs Rules for the USA